This Easy Keto Sweet and Sour Chicken is perfect for when you're craving an asian-inspired meal! It's gluten-free

 This recipe for Keto Sweet and Sour Chicken is sponsored by Biochem.
 Thank you for supporting the brands that make EPIC Cast Iron Keto recipes possible.

 Who doesn’t love Chinese food?
-I know I do but even before going keto it was hard to come by quality Chinese restaurants that offered gluten free dishes and made without additives like MSG.
-We’ve found a few spots around PDX that offers delicious Thai and Chinese food, and even a few with low carb options, but none that offer my favorite:, Sweet and Sour Chicken.
+I know I do but even before going keto it was hard to come by quality Chinese restaurants that offered gluten-free dishes and made without additives like MSG.
+We’ve found a few spots around PDX that offer delicious Thai and Chinese food and even a few with low carb options, but none that offer my favorite: Sweet and Sour Chicken.

 We've partnered with our friends over at Biochem to use their Whey Protein Isolate + Joint powder as the breading for the chicken.
 Whey protein as breading?
 YES, it's so good!
 Whey protein is the perfect "flour" for breading chicken as it gets super crunchy and golden and allows you to cook it long enough that the chicken is cooked through without the breading burning.
 You can't say that for almond flour or pork rinds.

 With Biochem’s Whey Protein Isolate + Joint you’re not only getting a quality whey protein but you’re also getting a healthy dose of collagen – 3 types actually, which support joint comfort, flexibility and mobility.
-I just hit 30 and it seems like joints are pretty much downhill from here, kidding kidding, but I do find myself at the chiropractor more often these days so I’ve been supplementing with collagen to keep my joints in shape.
+I just hit 30 and it seems like joints are pretty much downhill from here, kidding, but I do find myself at the chiropractor more often these days so I’ve been supplementing with collagen to keep my joints in shape.
 How fun that the collagen can now become fried chicken, I mean what could be better than that?

 Let's get to the most important parts of this recipe...